 Indeed, GPs have a duty to consider all relevant diagnoses and should ask patients about other symptoms.
 They should also follow this up with an in-person appointment where appropriate.

-Symptoms indicating lung cancer rather than coronavirus include:
+Symptoms indicating lung cancer rather than Coronavirus (COVID-19) include:

 - fatigue lasting more than 4 weeks